asherlie/varedit/README.md

 all code using this library must be compiled with the flag -D_GNU_SOURCE

 the boolean macros `LOW_MEM` and `FORCE_BLOCK_STR` change the behavior of functions that interact with `mem_map`s

 `FORCE_BLOCK_STR` defaults to true

 `FORCE_BLOCK_STR` should be set to false only if you are using a computer with very little memory

+the block string representation of strings is much faster than individually allocated strings but sacrifices memory

 if(FORCE_BLOCK_STR):

-      strings are never individually allocated, instead, they are kept in large blocks by memory region and freed when possible
+* strings are never individually allocated, instead, they are kept in large blocks by memory region and freed when possible

-      `FORCE_BLOCK_STR` takes precedence over `LOW_MEM`, even if `LOW_MEM` is enabled, strings will never be individually allocated
+* `FORCE_BLOCK_STR` takes precedence over `LOW_MEM`, even if `LOW_MEM` is enabled, strings will never be individually allocated

-      the block string representation of strings is much faster than individually allocated strings but sacrifices memory

 `LOW_MEM` defaults to false